AffiliateWP/affiliatewp-order-details-for-affiliates/readme.txt

 Then you allow access in one of two ways:

 1. Globally enable access for all affiliates.
-This can be done via the "Allow Global Access To Order Details" checkbox located in Affiliates &rarr; Settings &rarr; Misc.
+This can be done via the "Allow Global Access To Order Details" checkbox located in Affiliates &rarr; Settings &rarr; Integrations.
 2. Enable access on a per-affiliate level.
 This can be done by editing an affiliate and enabling the "Order Details Access" checkbox located from Affiliates &rarr; Affiliates &rarr; Edit.

 Note: When there is global access, the checkbox on the edit affiliate screen is not shown.